davidacm/NVDA-IBMTTS-Driver/readme.md

 1. Install python, currently python 3.7 is used, but You can use a newer version.
 2. Install gettext, you can download a distribution for windows in [this link.](https://mlocati.github.io/articles/gettext-iconv-windows.html) If you're using windows 64 bits, I recommend [this version.](https://github.com/mlocati/gettext-iconv-windows/releases/download/v0.21-v1.16/gettext0.21-iconv1.16-shared-64.exe)
 3. (optional but recommended step) create a python virtual environment to be used to manage NVDA add-ons.
 In the console, use "python -m venv PAT_TO_FOLDER".
 Where PAT_TO_FOLDER is the path of your desired path for the virtual environment.
 4. If you did step 2, go to the PAT_TO_FOLDER and inside scripts folder, execute "activate".
-The name of the environment should be shown in the console pront.
+The name of the environment should be shown in the console prompt.
 5. Clone this repo in your desired path: "git clone https://github.com/davidacm/NVDA-IBMTTS-Driver.git".
 6. In the same console instance, go to the folder of this repo.
 7. Install the requirements: "pip install -r requirements.txt".